-- All your transportation and bag transfers are included once you meet your guide on the first day, except if you decide not to walk the full distances and need to take a local taxi or bus.
+- All your transportation and bag transfers are included once you meet your guide on the first day.
+Each day there will be one option to be transferred in the support van if you decide not to walk the full day's distance.

 - All group activities are included.

-- NOT INCLUDED Beverages, desserts, gratuities to your guide, personal expenses, local taxi or bus if you decide not to walk the entire distance on a particular day, and travel to and from the destination.
+- NOT INCLUDED Beverages, desserts, gratuities to your guide, personal expenses, and travel to and from the destination.

 Book this Tour

 I really want to join this trip but can't book quite yet.
 Put me on the Interested List.